adoptium/aqa-tests/external/derby/README.md

-# External (Third Party Container) Tests
+# External Derby Tests

-Third Party container tests help verify that the AdoptOpenJDK binaries are *good* by running a variety of Java applications inside of Docker containers.
+Derby tests are a part of the external third-party application tests that help verify that the AdoptOpenJDK binaries are *good* by running a variety of Java applications inside of Docker containers.
 AdoptOpenJDK/openjdk-tests/[Issue #172](https://github.com/AdoptOpenJDK/openjdk-tests/issues/172) lists the applications that we have initially targeted to best exercise the AdoptOpenJDK binaries.
 For each application, we choose to run a selection of their functional tests.

 ## Running External derby tests locally
 To run any AQA tests locally, you follow the same pattern: